Comparison Between OSHA PELs and EH40 Occupational Exposure Limits

-While the EH40 WELs have no legal standing in the US, they can be used to provide an industry standard for what constitutes a safe level, in similar manner to other industry standards such as the ACGIH’s threshold limit values (TLVs); and are particularly useful for those compounds for which there are no OSHA PELs or for which the OSHA PELs are particularly obsolete.
+While the EH40 WELs have no legal standing in the US, they can be used to provide an industry standard for what constitutes a safe level, in a similar manner, industry standards such as the ACGIH’s threshold limit values (TLVs); and are particularly useful for those compounds for which there are no OSHA PELs or for which the OSHA PELs are particularly obsolete.

 However, several new compounds finding use in healthcare and the food industry such as peracetic acid and o-phthalaldehyde are listed in neither the OSHA PELs nor the EH40.
 While the EH40 is updated more regularly than the OSHA PELs, as with any government action, the regulatory wheels move slowly.
 Users should therefore consult other reliable sources to find appropriate safety information.
 The ACGIH had led the development of occupational exposure standards for over five decades and continues to lead today for example with its proposed STEL for PAA of 0.2 ppm (15 min TWA).